svaroqui/scrambledb/README.md

-scrambledb
+ScrambleDB
 ==========

-ScambleDB is an open source cluster stack based on Proxying and MariaDB asynchronous replication
+ScambleDB is a database cluster open source solution based on proxying and MariaDB that provide advanced data flow and SQL routing to users
+The requirement from day one will be high availability, enable advanced automatic cloud deployements and user oriented elastic SQL distribution